National Heat Awareness Day

 Americans Die From Heat Exhaustion Every Year

 Every year, as many as 175 Americans die from heat-related complications.
-That’s almost 30-times more people than are killed by sharks.
+That’s almost 30 times more people than are killed by sharks.

-Heat Exhaustion Has A Few Warning Signs
+Heat Exhaustion Has a Few Warning Signs

-Heat exhaustion is a condition that happens when the human body begins to overheat.
+Heat exhaustion is a condition that occurs when the human body begins to overheat.
 Some of the warning signs of heat exhaustion include heavy sweating, headache, dizziness, nausea, vomiting, and fatigue.
 Another warning sign is when your body suddenly stops sweating.

 You Can Protect Yourself Against Heat Exhaustion

-In hot enough conditions, there’s nothing that can be done to stop heat exhaustion, but for most cases, this condition is entirely preventable.
+In hot enough conditions, there’s nothing that can be done to stop heat exhaustion, but in most cases, this condition is entirely preventable.
 One thing a person can do is to wear loose clothing.
-Another thing a person can do is to properly hydrate themselves.
+Another is to properly hydrate themselves.
 A person can also avoid alcohol and caffeine, as those substances tend to dehydrate a person.
 It’s also a good idea to avoid working during the hottest part of the day whenever possible.
 And finally, if you get too hot, remove yourself from the heat as soon as possible.
 It’s also important to keep in mind that children, the elderly, and those who are suffering from some physical conditions are more susceptible to the heat.

 Observing National Heat Awareness Day